CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/VAV_AI_Agent/README.md

 * For Webex AI Agent flow: In the VirtualAgentVoice element, mention the Bot ID in the "Bot ID" field.
 This is a mandatory field.
 * Element data- “eventName” and “eventData” can be used to provide Event_Name and Data value specified in the custom payload from Webex AI Agent or Vendor side.
 * Re-entry after custom exit can be done through same/different VirtualAgentVoice element as per requirement.
+  * NOTE: For Scripted AI Agent Custom Event Name is Mandatory to be defined in AI Agent and same need to be passed while invoking the AI Agent Call Flow.

 ## Graceful Call Handling on Error
 * In VirtualAgentVoice element, add a event with event type as "VXML Event" and select "error.noresource" in event list.
 With this a new separate flow can be created for any noresource error.
 Refer the pdf attached for different types of noresource scenarios.